 PROJect -Re- GeneRatIOn

-Designed to inspire, empower, and activate life-long learners in the reimagining and regeneration of our home: Earth.
+Designed to inspire, empower, and activate life-long learners in the

-Project -Re- Generation offers students the opportunity, avenues, space, tools, time, and guidance to engage in creative and meaningful place-based climate action that would benefit the local community while contributing towards the larger goal of the regeneration of our home, Earth.
+Project -Re- Generation offers students the opportunity, avenues, space, tools, time, and guidance to engage in creative and meaningful place-based action that would benefit the local community while contributing towards the larger goal of the regeneration of our home, Earth.

 What is Project -Re- Generation?